photo of students in class

 Yes.
 You may apply for any other officer training program and even receive scholarship offers from more than one service.
 However, once you enroll in another program, you will be removed from further Air Force ROTC scholarship competition.
 Notify the College Scholarships Selections Section immediately if you accept and enroll in another program.

-How do I check on the status of my scholarship application?
+• How do I check on the status of my High School Scholarship Program (HSSP) application?

 Immediately notify the High School Scholarship Program in writing or csp@maxwell.af.mil email if your name, current mailing address, social security number, telephone number or email address changes during the application process.

-If offered an Air Force ROTC scholarship, you will be notified in writing after the scholarship selection boards meet.
+If offered an Air Force ROTC scholarship, you will be notified in writing (either through email or written communication) after the scholarship selection boards meet.

-If I am offered a scholarship, how will it be presented?
+• If I am offered a high school scholarship for AFROTC, how will it be presented?

 Normally, an Air Force or Space Force officer will come to your school and present the scholarship during your school's annual awards day at the end of the year.
 Even if you choose not to accept the scholarship offer, you can still have it presented at your school.
 Although you can choose not to have the scholarship presented, you deserve to be recognized for your accomplishments.

-We offer three types and two lengths in our High School Scholarship Program.
+We offer four types and two lengths in our High School Scholarship Program.
 Our scholarships are offered in either four-year or three-year lengths.
-Our four-year scholarships are activated in the fall of the freshman year while our three-year scholarships are activated in the fall of the sophomore year.
+Our four-year scholarships are activated in the Fall of the freshman year while our three-year scholarships are activated in the Fall of the sophomore year.

-- Type 1 - Pays full college tuition, most lab fees and $900/year for books.
+• TYPE 1 - Pays full college tuition and most lab fees for the academic year, along with $900/year for books.
 Approximately 5% of our four-year scholarship winners will be offered a Type-1 scholarship (mostly in designated technical majors).

-- Type 2 - Pays college tuition and most lab fees up to $18,000 and pays $900/year for books.
+• TYPE 2 - Pays college tuition and most lab fees up to $18,000 for the academic year, and pays $900/year for books.
 Approximately 10% of our four-year scholarship winners will be offered a Type-2 scholarship (mostly in technical fields).
 If a student attends an institution where the tuition exceeds $18,000, then he/she pays the difference.
-All three-year scholarships are Type 2.

-Air Force ROTC scholarships are not activated until the student enlists in the Obligated Reserve Section of the Air Force Reserve, signs a contract and passes the medical, moral, fitness and physical qualifications for enlistment and contracting.
-Scholarship benefits are not payable until 45 days after the start of the fall term.
+Air Force ROTC scholarships are not activated until the student enlists in the Obligated Reserve Section of the Air Force Reserve.
+He or she will sign a contract only if they pass all medical and physical qualifications for enlistment and contracting.
+Scholarship benefits are not payable until 45 days after the start of the Fall term.

 Air Force ROTC offers scholarships in academic majors needed to meet the needs of the Air Force and Space Force.
 This includes both technical majors and nontechnical majors.
 We strongly urge you to carefully consider the choices you list for an academic major on this application.
 You may list up to three majors, but you should only list those you will be willing to pursue.
 You should also ensure the major you want to pursue is offered by the school you want to attend.